 - Analyse an Argument: On the other hand, under the ‘analyse an argument’ you are provided with an argument.
 Based on specific instructions, you are required to evaluate the argument presented or the claim made, as opposed to strengthening or weakening the argument that is presented to you.

 The overall aim of the AWA topics for GRE is not the same.
 While an analyse-an-issue topic aims to test your ability to present a view and support it with examples, the analyse-an-argument topic aims to test your ability to gauge someone else’s argument by analysing their claims and evaluating the evidence they provide.

 The GRE AWA section is available in both methods of test deliveries — the computer-delivered and the paper-based.
 If you choose the computer-delivered test, then you will be provided with a word processing tool that is developed specifically by ETS to conduct this section of the test.
 The word processor involves basic tools such as insert or delete text, cut and paste and undo command.
 In order to be fair to those taking a paper-based test, the word processing tool does not have any spelling or grammar check feature.

 Moreover, if you are opting for a paper-administered test, then you must ensure that your handwritten essays are transcribed into the test booklet that will also contain the answers to your verbal and quant sections.
 Furthermore, you will be required to write clearly and quickly.
+While there is no AWA word limit in the GRE, it is recommended to keep your AWA essay short.
 Hence, it is essential you take some time to organize your thoughts and structure your arguments well before you start writing.